brijq/brijqtify-profilepage/README.md

 # brijqtify-profilepage
-This is just a profilepage written in React for learning purposes.
+This website is fully written in React Framework.

-Vistit this link for demo.
+This website is my own profile page with all my projects showcase.
+Feel free to visit and contact me if there are any feedbacks:)

+Thank you

 https://brijqtify.firebaseapp.com/